scala/docs.scala-lang/sips/pending/_posts/2013-05-31-improved-lazy-val-initialization.md

 ### Version 5 - retry in case of failure ###

-The current Scala semantics require to retry computation in case of failure.
+The current Scala semantics demand retrying the initialization in case of failure.
-The versions 4 presented above provides good performance characteristics in benchmarks, but it may leave threads waiting for failed initialization forever, leaking threads.
+The four versions presented above provide good performance characteristics in benchmarks, but may leave threads waiting forever due to failed initializations, thus leaking threads.
 Consider this example:

     class LazyCell {
       private var counter = -1
       lazy val value = {
           counter = counter + 1
           if(counter < 42)
             throw null
           else 0
         }
     }

-In this case, first attempt to initialize the cell would fail.
+In this case, the first attempt to initialize the cell would fail.
 In version 4 this will leave the bitmap with a value still indicating that there's a thread currently computing the value.
-All the threads trying to access the value would wait for this (non-existent) thread to finish computation, leading to application leaking threads.
+All the threads trying to access the value would wait for this (non-existent) thread to finish computation, causing the application to leak threads.

-In order to maintain current Scala semantics, we need to correctly handle failing initializer.
-Version presented below, V5, does it correctly:
+In order to maintain current Scala semantics, we need to correctly handle failed initializations.
+Version 5 presented below, does this correctly:

     class LazyCellBase { // in a Java file - we need a public bitmap_0